lovecrafts/awsadvent/index.md

 The ALB configuration should be include as normal in a CloudFormation Template.

-Currently CloudFormation doesn't support ALB authenticate-oidc or authenticate-cognite target types, so they will need to be updated manually after initial deployment.
+Currently CloudFormation doesn't support ALB authenticate-oidc or authenticate-cognito target types, so they will need to be updated manually after initial deployment.

 Luckily subsequent CloudFormation update do not overwrite Listener Target rules unless added or removed.